An Overview of WIT

 }

 Variants are similar to Rust enums or OCaml discriminated unions.
-The closest C equivalent is a tagged union, but WIT both takes care of the "tag" (the case) and enforces the correct data shape for each tag.
+The closest C equivalent is a tagged union, but variants in WIT both take care of the "tag" (the case) and enforce the correct data shape for each tag.

 User-defined variants can't be generic (that is, parameterised by type).
 Only built-in types can be generic.